A more attractive scheme for radion stabilization and supercooled phase transition: Phase transition from AdS-S to RS

 We also numerically solve \eq{EoM} by using the shooting method and compute the bounce action.
 The potential is given by the free energy; \eq{eq:AdS-S free energy} for $T_H$ and \eq{eq:RS free energy} for $\mu$.
 We note that the derivative of the potential for $\mu$ is not continuous at $\mu = \mu_c$ (see \eq{eq:radion potential}).
 To solve \eq{EoM} numerically, we continuously connect the gradient of the potential for $\mu > \mu_c$ and $\mu < \mu_c$ by using a hyperbolic tangent function, which looks similar to the Heaviside step function.
 From the numerical computation, we find that Eq.~\eqref{eq:bounce thick-wall} underestimates $S_4$ by a factor of $0.4$-$0.5$.
 We also find that the nucleation temperature $T_n$ is much higher than the QCD scale ($\sim 100 \MeV$), which fact is important for the gravitational wave production discussed in Sec.~\ref{sec:GW}.

 Figure~\ref{fig:allowedregion} shows the exclusion plot in the $N_H$-$N$ plane, where we take $\mu_{\rm min}=2.5 \,{\rm TeV},~\gamma_c=\pi,~\alpha=1$, and $\lambda=1$.
 The upper right corner is excluded by the criterion \eqref{eq:criteria of the phase transition} from our numerical calculation of the bounce action.
 We find that the phase transition can be completed for $N \lesssim 16$, which is large enough to be consistent with the condition \eq{Nmin}.
 We note that a finite-temperature effect of $SU(N_H)$, which is explained below \eq{eq:AdS-S free energy}, should be taken into account for $N_H > N$ (upper-left blue-shaded region).
 The nucleation temperature is presented by the contours in the allowed region in the left figure.
-One can see that it is typically of order $10$-$100$ GeV but can be as low as ${\cal O}(1) \GeV$.
-The radion mass of Eq.~\eqref{eq:radion mass} is presented by the dashed contours in the right figure.
+One can see that it is typically of order $10$-$100$ GeV but can be as low as ${\cal O}(1) \GeV$. \footnote{ It is difficult to determine the precise nucleation temperature for the case of $\Lambda_H (\mu_c)<T_n$ because $SU(N_H)$ gauge theory is still in the deconfined phase for small $\mu$.
+We numerically confirm that $\Lambda_H (\mu_c) > T_n$ is satisfied in the whole allowed region in Fig.~\ref{fig:allowedregion} and hence our calculation is justified. } The radion mass of Eq.~\eqref{eq:radion mass} is presented by the dashed contours in the right figure.

 Here we comment on the bottom-right corner in Fig.~\ref{fig:allowedregion}, denoted as $n > 0.8$.
 It has been discussed in Ref.~\cite{vonHarling:2017yew} that the effect of the QCD modifies the radion potential for $\mu \sim \Lambda_{\rm QCD}$ ($\sim 100 \MeV$).
 This does not affect our calculation when $\mu_c \gtrsim \Lambda_{\rm QCD}$.
 However, $\mu_c$ may be as small as the QCD scale $\Lambda_{\rm QCD}$ for $0.8 \lesssim n < 1$ because the power of the parenthesis in \eq{muc} becomes very large for $n$ being close to unity.
 Thus we should take into account the effect of the QCD for $n \gtrsim 0.8$.
 For simplicity, we focus on $n \lesssim 0.8$ so that we can neglect its effect.